Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow: Conclusions and discussions

-Finally, we modeled M87* with this rotating GB black hole, and used the observation to constraint the possible range of the GB coupling parameter.
-Considering the inclination angle $\theta_0=17^\circ$ from the observation of the jet and the distance $D=16.8$Mpc from stellar population measurements, we plotted the contours of the angular diameter of the rotating GB black hole with $M$=6.2$\times10^9$ $M_{\odot}$ and 6.5$\times10^9$ $M_{\odot}$ from the stellar dynamics and EHT Collaboration, respectively.
-Comparing with the angular diameter 42 $\pm$3 $\mu$as of M87*, our result supports that the GB parameter $\alpha$ is negative.
+Finally, we modeled M87* with this rotating CGB black hole, and used the observation to constrain the possible range of the metric parameter $\alpha$.
+Considering the inclination angle $\theta_0=17^\circ$ from the observation of the jet and the distance $D=16.8$Mpc from stellar population measurements, we plotted the contours of the angular diameter of the rotating CGB black hole with $M$=6.2$\times10^9$ $M_{\odot}$ and 6.5$\times10^9$ $M_{\odot}$ from the stellar dynamics and EHT Collaboration, respectively.
+Comparing with the angular diameter 42 $\pm$3 $\mu$as of M87*, our result supports that the parameter $\alpha$ is negative.
 Even if the 10\% offset of the diameter is taken into account, the most possible range still falls in the negative $\alpha$ region.

 Although the EHT Collaboration molded M87* with the Kerr black hole, and confirmed that the observation supports the GR, it also leaves us a possible window to test modified gravity due to the resolution of the observation and the unknown mass of the accretion of M87*.
-Combing with these two different mass data of M87*, our results favor that the GB coupling should fall in the possible negative range $\alpha/M^2\in$(-4.5, 0) or take very small positive values.
+Combing with these two different mass data of M87*, our results favor that the black hole parameter should fall in the possible negative range $\alpha/M^2\in$(-4.5, 0) or take very small positive values.

-Since the four-dimensional GB black hole solution has just been discovered, it is worth to constraint the GB coupling parameter from other astronomical observations.
-This also provides us a promising way to understand GB gravity in four dimensions.

 Note that the shadow was also studied in Ref. \cite{Kumar2} after us for the same black hole solution.
 They calculated the area and oblateness of the shadow and then found that the rotating black hole is consistent with M87* within a finite parameter space.
 Here we investigated the distortion and oblateness of the shadow, and then fitted the angular diameter with M87* data.
-It is worth to mention that in our approach, we also considered the negative GB coupling parameter.
+It is worth to mention that in our approach, we also considered negative metric parameter $\alpha$.
 Although there is no real solution at short distance, it is always hidden behind the outer horizon.
-Therefore, such parameter range is also worth to be examined.
+This also shows a potential understanding of the conformal anomaly gravity.
+Moreover, our study takes the first step towards the rotating black hole solution in the GB gravity.